zoxpx/pxdocs/content/reference/CLI/cloud-migration.md

 The stages of a particular migration will progress from Backup→ Restore→ Done.
 If any stage fails the status will be marked as Failed.

 If the migration is successful, you should see the volume(s) with the same name created on the destination cluster.

+## Related topics

+For information about how to migrate Portworx volumes between clusters using Stork and Kubernetes, refer to the [Kubemotion](/portworx-install-with-kubernetes/migration/kubemotion/) page.